 cfDNA fragment size determination and distribution

 Unique reads with well alignments to human genome (hg19) were applied for cfDNA fragment size evaluation.
 The end positions and start positions were extracted to calculate the cfDNA size and the distribution were prepared for different samples.
+Wilcoxon rank sum test was applied to test the association between the median of cfDNAsize in HCC and non-HCC samples.

 The enrichment score in each genomic region